Please make sure the bags are in reusable condition!

 West Seattle Mutual Aid Party is a self-organized network dedicated to developing relationships with vulnerable neighbors, currently focused in and around the Delridge corridor in West Seattle.
 They approach their work with the mindset and intention of engaging in mutual aid rather than charity, meaning that they recognize they are neither “saving” nor “serving” anybody but instead are simply acting in solidarity with others.
 West Seattle Mutual Aid Party is connected with other mutual aid groups and projects to develop an infrastructure that thus far includes a weekly propane swap for the encampment along with food, medical, hygiene, and harm reduction supplies.
 They are working to build trust with more community members thus allowing them to expand their reach and impact.

-Customers of WCFB represent a diverse community of individuals and families who come from under-served communities: BIPOC communities, seniors, people with disabilities, multilingual communities, and underserved community members who live in unincorporated King County.
-Over 75% of those they serve are communities of color and many speak languages other than English.
-They ensure close relationships within our community because WCFB employs several multilingual intake staff who have long-standing trusted relationships with communities and speak nine languages (English, Spanish, Vietnamese, Arabic, Cantonese, Mandarin, Khmer/Cambodian, Shanghainese, Chaozhou).
-Some have worked at the food bank for over a decade.
-These relationships create a family-like atmosphere, where WCFB is not simply helping people access food but providing a safe, friendly environment where people feel at home.
+The White Center Food Bank (WCFB) is a woman-of-color-led organization that distributed 1,446,726 pounds of food to 107,178 individuals and 37,522 households in 2023.
+Customers of WCFB represent a diverse community of individuals and families from underserved communities (i.e., BIPOC communities, seniors, people with disabilities, and multilingual) who live in unincorporated King County.
+WCFB ensures close relationships within our community by employing several long-term, multilingual intake staff who have long-standing, trusted relationships with communities.
+These relationships create a family-like atmosphere, where we are not simply helping people access food but providing a safe, friendly environment where people feel at home.
+Items donated by Ridwell members will help support WCFB’s many programs, which currently include food distribution, pop-up pantries, a baby pantry, home grocery deliveries, and a cultural foods buying program.